DeviaVir/zenbot/docs/exchanges/kraken.md

 c.poll_trades = 6000
 ```

+## Kraken API returned error: API:Invalid nonce

+This is a common error when calling exchange APIs on a regular basis:
+>Kraken API warning - unable to call getBalance (Error: Kraken API returned error: API:Invalid nonce), retrying in 0.15s

+Nonce errors aren't usually an issue but can introduce a slight delay in your trading.
+In Kraken, you can increase your API Nonce window, reducing the chances of this happening.

+Log into your Kraken account, navigate through *Settings* then *API*, select your API Key and increase your *Nonce Window* for the API Key used by Zenbot.

 ## Orders Placed & Forgotten

 I've seen Zenbot getting stuck with `Selling` or `Buying`.
 Checking for open orders in Kraken, I see the open order there, but Zenbot doesn't seem to have realised the order was placed.
 This usually happens while the Kraken API is under high load.